 Household size and annual family income.
 Colleges may ask students to provide documentation of income, such as a copy of their Federal Income Tax Return.
 Students are required to provide documentation if it is requested.

-A student has applied for other state/federal aid and has demonstrated financial need by completing the Free Application for Federal Student Aid (FAFSA) form.
+A student has applied for other state/federal aid and has demonstrated $1,100 or more of financial need by completing the Free Application for Federal Student Aid (FAFSA) form.
 Method C is the preferred method as most students that do not qualify for a fee waiver based on Methods A and B, do qualify when they file the FAFSA.

 Students may apply for a BOGW at any point during the academic year.
 If students are determined eligible for a BOGW, it will be valid for the entire academic year.
 Students must reapply for a BOGW each year beginning with the summer term.